William Ewart Gladstone: Marriage and family

-Gladstone's early attempts to find a wife proved unsuccessful, having been rejected in 1835 by Caroline Eliza Farquhar (daughter of Sir Thomas Harvie Farquhar, 2nd Baronet) and again in 1837 by Lady Frances Harriet Douglas (daughter of George Douglas, 17th Earl of Morton).
+Gladstone's early attempts to find a wife proved unsuccessful; he was rejected in 1835 by Caroline Eliza Farquhar (daughter of Sir Thomas Harvie Farquhar, 2nd Baronet) and again in 1837 by Lady Frances Harriet Douglas (daughter of George Douglas, 17th Earl of Morton).

-The following year, having met her in 1834 at the London home of Old Etonian friend and then fellow-Conservative MP James Milnes Gaskell, he married Catherine Glynne, to whom he remained married until his death 59 years later.
-They had eight children together:
+On 25 July 1839, Gladstone was married to Catherine Glynne, whom he had met in 1834 at the London home of Old Etonian friend and then fellow-Conservative MP James Milnes Gaskell.
+The ceremony was a joint wedding shared with Catherine's sister Mary Glynne and her husband George Lyttelton.

+Catherine and William remained married until Gladstone's death 59 years later and had eight children together: